 Your property will be given a rateable value which is worked out by its rental value.
 The rateable value is set by the Valuation Office Agency.

 The rating multiplier is the rate charged for every £1 of rateable value.
-The value for this financial year is 49.7 pence in a pound.
+The multiplier for this financial year is 49.3p and the Small Business Rates multiplier is 48p.
 The multiplier is set by central government and depending on inflation can change each year.

 You can appeal against your rateable value by visiting the Valuation Office Agency website.